ryanmv2004/POEPart1/README.md

 Added better formatting compared to last time for the project, I have also added the functionality for the requirements for Part2, I have added error handling in the solution.
+For Part3 I improved on how to display the items and added functionality to complete the project.